 1.1.5 Directorate of Audit: According to the Scheme of Separation of Accounts from Audit referred to in para 1.1.2 above, there would be an Internal Audit Organization with a view to ensuring that records are maintained properly, uniform procedures are adopted in the matter of payment and accounting, corrective measures wherever necessary are initiated promptly and qualitative improvements are brought about in accounting.
 Further, the internal audit shall also look in to and ensure economy in expenditure and report to the Directorate of Audit periodically so as to render timely assistance to the management and enable the later to issue mid-term corrections, as and when required.

 1.1.6 The Directorate of Audit which began its activities with effect from 1 July 1997 assumed independent identity w.e.f 1.6.1981.
-It has been placed under the charge of the Principal Secretary (Finance) who has been declared Ex-Officio Director of Audit and who will be assisted by Joint Director (Audit) and Deputy Controller of Accounts (Audit).
+It has been placed under the charge of the Principal Secretary (Finance) who has been declared Ex-Officio Director of Audit and is assisted by Special Secretary (Finance) and Controller of Accounts (Audit).

 1.1.7 Jurisdiction: The Principal Accounts Office, all the Pay and Accounts Offices, all Departments of the GNCT of Delhi and their units come within the jurisdiction of Directorate of Audit for the purpose of Internal Audit.
 Besides, all Grantee Institutions/ Local Self Governing Bodies receiving grant-in aid from any of the departments of GNCT of Delhi are subject to internal audit of the Directorate of Audit.
 List of Government Departments is given at Annexure-1.